zompi2/UE4EnhancedCodeFlow/README.md

 #### Wait Until

 Suspends the coroutine until the given predicate conditions are met.
+Can be resetted.
+It resets the timeout.

 ``` cpp
 FECFCoroutine UMyClass::SuspandableFunction()